 All written work should have a date and a title linked to the Learning Intention.
-In Foundation/early KS1 and developmentally this may be written by an adult or on a sticker but by the end of Y2 pupils will be expected to write the full date in words (in numbers for maths only) and to underline the title with a ruler.
-It is also expected that by the end of Y2 pupils will be able to use a line guide.
+In Foundation/early KS1 and if needed developmentally this may be written by an adult or on a sticker but by the end of Y2 most pupils will be expected to write the full date in words (in numbers for maths only) and to underline the title with a ruler for written work.
+It is also expected that by the end of Y2 most pupils will be able to use a line guide.